 When it comes to pricing, there is no clear-cut formula—just estimates.
 Augmented Reality app development costs vary greatly based on different app types: it ranges from $5,000–$10,000 for a simple demo app developed in 160 working hours to $300,000+ for a feature-rich, custom-built app that takes nine months and longer to develop.

 But estimates cannot clearly factor in the risk cost of unforeseen challenges—challenges that must be addressed with sound expertise and experience.
 The more complicated the app, the greater the number of unforeseen challenges.

-Predicting Augmented Reality development price
+Predicting how much Augmented Reality will cost